 Since the load balancer must be in a NAT configuration (i.e. VIPS & RIPS in different subnets) to utilise TPROXY, it is not always an appropriate solution.
 In situations such as this, it's possible to use the X-forwarded-for header that is included by default in all layer 7 Virtual Servers.
 Most web servers can then be configured to record the X-Forwarded-For IP in the log files.
-For example, with Apache it is simply a change to the log file configuration, however with Microsoft IIS a third party application is needed.
+For example, with Apache it's simply a change to the log file configuration.
+For details on how to do this please refer to: